kubeskills/pulumi-kubeadm-linode/README.md

 - Pulumi CLI configured with Linode access token (`linode:token` config).
 - Node.js 18+ and npm.
 - An SSH key pair whose public key you can authorize on each instance.
+  Make sure to set both `sshPublicKey` and `sshPrivateKey` Pulumi configs with the matching key pair.

 ## Setup
 ```bash